 - Other components deemed eligible

-- Cost Share: 75% of total estimated project costs
+- Cost share: 75% of total estimated project cost

 Loafing Lot Management System

-The intent of this practice is to prevent manure, soil and nutrient runoff from denuded lots that are exposed to heavy livestock traffic.
-This is accomplished by dividing the area into grass lots where cattle are rotated, as necessary, to maintain adequate vegetative cover.
-A sacrifice area or loose housing facility is installed for use during periods of wet weather to prevent damage to the loafing lots.
+The intent of this practice is to prevent manure, soil, and nutrient runoff from denuded lots exposed to heavy livestock traffic.
+In this practice, the area is divided into grass lots where cattle are rotated as necessary to maintain adequate vegetative cover.
+A “sacrifice” area or loose housing facility is installed for use during periods of wet weather to prevent damage to the loafing lots.

 Eligible Components